A monotonicity formula for minimal connections: The monotonicity formulas

 \subsection{Odd dimensional case}

-When a manifold is odd dimensional, we show that some of assumptions in Corollaries \ref{cor:mono vol sh} and \ref{cor:mono nvol sh} are satisfied.
-First, we show the following.
+In this subsection, we provide examples where the conditions for monotonicity (Corollaries \ref{cor:mono vol sh} and \ref{cor:mono nvol sh}) are satisfied.
+We assume that a manifold is odd dimensional.
+Then we can show the following algebraic estimate.
 This is a key technical statement in the odd dimensional case.

 \begin{lemma} Set $\dim X=n=2m+1$.
 For any $\beta \in \Omega^2$, we have

 \end{lemma}

 \begin{proof} We prove this by the pointwise computation.
 Fix $p \in X$.
 Since $\bb$ is skew-symmetric, there exists an orthonormal basis $\{f^j \}_{j=1}^{2m+1}$ of $T^*_p X$ and $\lambda_j \in \rl$ such that